Eclectic-Wind/CIEDE2000-Palette-Generator/README.md

 - Zoom and pan functionality for detailed viewing
 - Download the reduced image
 - Dark mode toggle for better visibility

-## Planned Features

-- Extracted color palette display, grouped by hue (currently in development)
+- Extracted color palette display, grouped by hue and saturation

 ## Getting Started